 Bake for 18-22 minutes.

-- 1/2 cup refined sugar-free, vegan chocolate chips (such as Enjoy Life or Davis Chocolate)
+- ½ cup mini refined sugar-free, vegan chocolate chips (such as Enjoy Life or Davis Chocolate)

-- Line a 24-cup mini muffin tin with mini baking cups (I recommend using parchment baking cups to prevent sticking).
+- Preheat oven to 350° F and line a 24-cup mini muffin tin with mini baking cups (I recommend using parchment baking cups to prevent sticking).

 - Add coconut oil, coconut sugar, maple syrup, aquafaba and vanilla extract to a large mixing bowl.
 Whisk to combine.